By Sophie Heywood

 They argued passionately for the abolition of corporal punishment, and its excessive use against working-class children and pupils with learning difficulties.
 It detailed how pupils could lodge complaints against teachers who mistreated them, who to contact in such cases, and even provided a model letter (68-77).

 This call to rebel against a repressive, brutalising school system was a sentiment echoed in much popular culture of the ’68 years, such as Lindsey Anderson’s 1968 film If… about schoolboy revolutionaries, or Marguerite Duras’ picturebook for children, Ah Ernesto!
-(1971 – more about this picturebook on the blog soon!).
+(1971).
 The ’68 years witnessed the rise of movements criticising schools, see for example Ivan Illlich’s famous book Deschooling Society (1971).

 Their message appears to have resonated.
 An Australian documentary on The little red schoolbook from 2007 showed footage of Australian children reading extracts from the book out loud in class, staging sit-ins in the playground, and British schoolchildren defending their right to strike to journalists.